symfony/symfony-docs/cookbook/bundles/installation.rst

 the Package, which you can view on Github or KnpBundles).
 If it isn't in the ``README``, you can use the version you want.
-In the case of the FOSUserBundle, the ``README`` file has a caution that version 1.2.0 must be used for Symfony2.0 and 1.3 for Symfony2.1+.
+In the case of the FOSUserBundle, the ``README`` file has a caution that version 1.2.0 must be used for Symfony 2.0 and 1.3 for Symfony 2.1+.
 Let's use the development version for this example.

 Now we can add the bundle to our ``composer.json`` file and update the